Just Who are Bisexual People?

 There are many young individuals out there who question their sexuality.
 Consciously and unconsciously, they compare themselves with bisexual characters they have seen on the screens.
 If they understand that they have nothing in common with these characters, they doubt whether they are bisexual.

 Here is an example.
-Let's say you are one of those sweet, tender girls who are attracted to people of both genders.
+Let's say you are one of those sweet, tender girls who are attracted to people of both gender identities.
 You struggle to understand whether you are bisexual.
-You see that all bisexual females shown in TV shows are hot, bitchy, promiscuous ladies obsessed with sex.
+You see that all bisexual women shown in TV shows are hot, bitchy, promiscuous ladies obsessed with sex.
 On top of that, they are into cheating.

 If you don't associate yourself with these characters, you will likely doubt your sexuality.
 And that's a bad thing.
 TV shows should reflect real-life stories to eliminate gender inequality in the media.
 That's the only right way to support members of the queer community and combat discrimination.

-Those people who know little or nothing about the queer community and its members base their opinion about bisexuals on what they see on TV.
-And since almost every bisexual character on TV is presented in a negative light, it makes people believe that all bisexuals are "bad guys".
+Those people who know little or nothing about the queer community and its members base their opinions about bisexuality on what they see on TV.
+And since almost every bisexual character on TV is presented in a negative light, it makes people believe that all bisexuals as a group are "bad guys".

 This is one of the reasons why many bisexual people find it challenging to make new friends and ask people of both genders on a date.
 Due to the adverse impact of the media, some straight individuals, as well as queers, avoid making connections with bi people.

-Do You Want to Get Connected with Bisexual Guys?
+Do You Want to Get Connected with Bisexual People?

 The answer is pretty simple.
-You can find the right person via bisexual chat – yep, online dating is the most popular way modern couples meet.
+You can find bisexual women and men via bisexual chat β yep, online dating is the most popular way modern couples meet.
 Once you meet someone special, you will feel it on a deep level.

 Are you questioning your sexuality and can't decide whether you are attracted to boys, girls, or both?
-Try out bisexual dating, and you will find out whom you prefer more.
-Once you feel the real attraction, all your doubts will disappear.
+Try out bisexual dating, and you will find out whom you prefer more or if you prefer both.
+Once you feel an attraction, go for it.
+And if you feel another for a different gender, go for it.

 Wrapping Up

-It seems that modern media underestimates the importance of bisexuals and their role in the LGBTQ+ community.
+It seems that modern media underestimates the importance of bisexual people and their role in the LGBTQ+ community.
 But we hope that it will change in the near future.

 Taimi is free to download.
 Taimi Premium subscription provides access to features unavailable or limited in the free version of the app.